Kafka, what is it?

 Apache Kafka is a technology used to exchange data between pieces of software.

-There is the 3 main uses of Kafka:
+There are 3 main uses of Kafka:

 - As a message queue system, asynchronously exchanging events and the related data between services.
 It's a core concept of a microservices infrastructure, improving the separation of concerns of each service.
 The following tutorials will mainly be oriented around this use case.